abdullah-cognite/fps/README.md

 # The Address

-The DLL Address is : YourCOMDLL.MyCOMClass
+The DLL Address is : COMDLLExample.MyCOMClass

 C:\Windows\Microsoft.NET\FrameworkArm64\v4.0.30319